 - The PSAT is quite similar to the SAT, so the exam will give you a good indication of your level of preparedness for the SAT.
 If you do poorly on the PSAT, this is a sign that you need to do some meaningful preparation before taking the SAT.
 The score results include item by item response for each student…was their answer correct?
 Incorrect?
 And it offers recommended study resources based on those answers.

-This will be too late for students who chose to take the SAT December 3 or the ACT on December 10, but may be useful for students who will be taking those exams in Spring 2017.
-Interesting in private tutoring to help you maximize your potential?
-Click here.
+This will be too late for students who chose to take the ‘real’ SAT or the ACT in December, but may be useful for students who will be taking those exams in Spring 2023.

 After taking the PSAT, colleges will begin sending unsolicited mail to high school students.
 Most of these will be what we call “frisbee in the grass” postcards and should end up in the recycling bin.
 But some are useful to introduce students to unknown colleges or to get more information about ones that they are considering.